Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 white chihuahua in a flower field

-A common reason why Chihuahuas have runny eyes can be due to allergies.
 This is more of a chronic issue and can be environmental, food-related, or contact-related.

 Allergies will cause Chihuahuas to have watery eyes, along with other symptoms like frequent sneezing, scratching at their face, or inflamed eyes.